abearinatrap/th3machine/README.md

 A minesweeper game for the web, written for keyboard controls using Vue.js and related libs

 ### TODO:
--  [ ] Fix DFS when finding '0' block (block with no mines adjacent, including diagonal)
+-  [X] Fix DFS when finding '0' block (block with no mines adjacent, including diagonal)
 -  [ ] Performance
--  [ ] Image change upon win, loss, and click
+-  [X] Image change upon win, loss, and click
+-  [ ] Fix style lmao it is gar bage rn